 Use kitchen twine for tying.
 All you need is three pieces of twine per breast, one for the center and two for the outer edges (see photo below).

 Use a large, heavy-bottomed, oven-proof skillet.
 A cast-iron one works great.
 Set the skillet on a medium-high heat stovetop and let the skillet become very hot.
-Add a couple tablespoons of olive oil, heat to almost smoking and place the stuffed chicken breasts in the pan.
-Sear for two minutes on one side, turn and sear for another two minutes.
+Add a couple of tablespoons of olive oil, heat to almost smoking, and place the stuffed chicken breasts in the pan.
+Sear for two minutes on one side, turn, and sear for another two minutes.

 Remove the pan from the stovetop and place it in a preheated 350°F oven.
 Bake in the oven for 20-25 minutes until the internal temperature reads 158-160°F. Pull the skillet out of the oven and the chicken will continue to cook reaching a temperature of 165°.